 Combine that with the lack of a continental shelf, and you have the perfect brew to make a reef that not only boasts a plethora of stunning creatures but is also home to endemic species (those who only live in Red Sea coral reefs.)
 The reef itself is relatively young, at only 2,500 years old, and boasts about 100 species of coral.
 In all reality, coral reefs are like underwater cities where the coral is the fabric of construction, and the sea creatures are the bustling citizens.

 Coral World Underwater Observatory

-It comes as no surprise to locals that the Coral World Underwater Observatory at Eilat Coral Beach Nature Reserve was named by the New York Times as one of the Places to Go in 2019.
-As the largest public aquarium in the Middle East, with over 800 species to witness; this observatory must be at the top of your checklist when visiting the reserve.
+It is no surprise to locals that the New York Times named the Coral World Underwater Observatory at Eilat Coral Beach Nature Reserve as one of the Places to Go in 2019.
+As the most significant public aquarium in the Middle East, with over 800 species to witness; this observatory must be at the top of your checklist when visiting the reserve.

-Founded in 1974, the observatory went to great lengths to create a center that did not harm the natural environment permanently.
-Within the observatory, there are various exhibits that you will love to experience, including the red sea circular exhibit (a 360-degree viewing room), turtle and stingray pools, a rare fish exhibit, and more!
-You will be able to see everything from the spectacular lionfishes to tiny seahorses.
+Founded in 1974, the observatory went to great lengths to create a center that permanently did not harm the natural environment.
+Within the observatory, there are various exhibits that you will love to experience, including the Red Sea circular exhibit (a 360-degree viewing room), turtle and stingray pools, a rare fish exhibit, and more!
+You can see everything from the spectacular lionfish to tiny seahorses.
 Young or old, you will have a blast enjoying the magic of the sea at Coral World.

 Eilat Coral Beach Nature Reserve Opening Hours:

-Last entry to the site: one hour before cited closing time
+Last entry to the site: one hour before the cited closing time

 Sunday–Thursday and Saturday: 09:00-18:00